umergit24/manifest-files-for-project-weather-app/README.md

 A look inside the configuration:
 ![Pasted image 20240623202013](https://github.com/umergit24/argo-cd-project-for-weather-app/assets/172115564/b0bb40a4-f265-4e0e-be50-84fa08f9d91a)

-Argo CD has created the service and the deployment automatically.
-This is very impressive.
+Argo CD has created the service and the deployment automatically!

-Now, let's change the nodeport to 5000 and see how long it takes for the update to be applied.
-update: it did(Dont have ss)